Can You Paint Over Mold? What To Do Before Painting

 Is it Safe to Paint Over Black Mold?

 It is not safe to paint over any type of mold, especially black mold.
-Mold can cause serious health consequences, including respiratory tract infections, exacerbate asthma, and irritate allergies causing itchy eyes and difficulty breathing.

-Black mold, specifically, can be more irritating to those with mold allergies or immunocompromised.
+Black mold, specifically, can be more irritating to those with mold allergies or who are immunocompromised.
 If you paint over black mold on drywall or wood surfaces, it will not remedy the problem.
 Household members will still experience the negative health effects of this dangerous fungus.

 How to Properly Paint Over Mold

 When you have mold or mildew in your home or office building, you must take a few extra steps to properly and safely paint over it.
+You must completely remove the mold and address the moisture source that caused it first.

-Step 1: Remove the Mold
+Step 1: Remove the Mold Safely

 Pro Tip: Never